(The Self-Esteem Killer)

 created us and to embrace those talents and gifts, while self-esteem based upon conformity causes us to feel confused, weak

-reading this article, it is probably safe to assume that you don't feel too great about your self-esteem or there is someone
+Since you're reading this article, it is probably safe to assume that you don't feel too great about your self-esteem or there

-you care deeply about that is suffering from a low self-esteem.
-With that in mind, I want to encourage you to simply
+is someone you care deeply about that is suffering from a low self-esteem.
+With that in mind, I want to encourage you

-STOP for awhile and re-examine what you have based your own self-esteem upon.
-Have you based it upon what others have
+to simply STOP for awhile and re-examine what you have based your own self-esteem upon.
+Have you based it upon what

-there is something wrong when you do so for fear that others might see you in a negative light and such a thought is very
+wrong when you do so for fear that others might see you in a negative light and such a thought is very uncomforting.

-the healthiest self-esteem comes when we realize that God created each one of us uniquely different.
-We each have different
+self-esteem comes when we realize that God created each one of us uniquely different.
+We each have different DNA, different

-DNA, different fingerprints, different ideas, different desires, different tastes and so forth.
-Sadly, society
+fingerprints, different ideas, different desires, different tastes and so forth.
+Sadly, society seems to want

-seems to want us to CONFORM like gingerbread men, crafted with a cookie-cutter, rather than embracing and rejoicing in the
+us to CONFORM like gingerbread men, crafted with a cookie-cutter, rather than embracing and rejoicing in the fact that we

 I've spent most of my life playing the piano.
 There are other people who can play circles around me, without a doubt.